SoftwareDefinedBuildings/BearLoc/bearloc/doc/rest.rst

       "city": "Berkeley",
       "street": "Leroy Ave",
       "building": "Soda Hall",
-      "floor": "Floor 4",
-      "room": "494"
+      "locale": "494"
    }

 Data
 ----

-**Data** is the collections of data from all sensors, including the locations reported by users.
+Data is the collections of data from all sensors, including the locations reported by users.
 Clients can report any data type, but only those specified in :ref:`Sensor Schema <sensor-schema>` will be useful for localization.

 ========================================================= ====================================================================================================
 Resource                                                  Description